If you have the responsibility of keeping children safe while around water, you are a "water watcher."

 Need a program for your community or neighborhood group?

-While You Weren't Watching... is a free drowning prevention program for parents and pool owners, available from Safe Kids Northeast Florida/Wolfson Children's Hospital and Kohl's.
+While You Weren't Watching... is a free drowning prevention program for parents and pool owners, available from Safe Kids Northeast Florida/Wolfson Children's Hospital.
 For more information or to schedule a program, please call Cindy Dennis at 904.202.4302.

 Water Safety Video